 Mark adds, “In addition to the superior functionality, Sequel gives us a really easy-to-use Windows interface.
 It also allows us to automatically convert our existing queries to Sequel objects.
 That enables our analysts to transition quickly and be more productive.
 We can take the converted queries and easily add all of the Sequel functions that we need.”

 Mark describes the many ways they use Sequel.
 “One of the first things we used Sequel for was to retrieve and analyze data from our general ledger.
 We needed reports to compare actual expenses versus budget.
-We used to have to download our System i data to Excel and use lookups to join data.
+We used to have to download our IBM i data to Excel and use lookups to join data.
 This was cumbersome and the data was static.
 With Sequel, we can start out at the department level and drill down into general ledger accounts or to periods or cost centers, and all the way down to individual invoices.

 “We also create many exception type reports and analyses.
 Sequel has worked out very well there.
 For example, when it comes to inventory control, we’re able to capture a lot of detail that is generated during the night shift and throughout the day.
 We use Sequel to summarize the data in various ways, spot any problems or discrepancies, and drill down to see the underlying detail.
 With Sequel, we’re able to filter the data and see just what we need to see.

 “Sequel also enables us to automatically email reports on a daily basis.
 We can email reports showing missing orders or whether we hit our target for the night or other critical exceptions.
 It’s a great tool for analyzing data with the business analysts.”
-Mark adds, “Sequel is a great solution.
+Mark adds, “Sequel is a great busines intelligence solution.
 It helps us deal with whatever comes up during the day or week.”

 Since Tony’s Fine Foods has been using Sequel (2005), they have matured and been able to take advantage of more and more of the tool’s features.
 Mark explains “We continue to look for areas to bring in dashboards for our managers and users, exception reports/views, and critical email alerts while looking for ways to be more proactive in managing our day-to-day world.
 It is not always about latest smartphone or tablet, it is getting the data and information out of your system in a timely and effective manner.